 - 1. Click the Network and Security tab, and then click the IP Filter button. - 2.
 In the IP Filter area, click to select the checkbox for Enable IP Filter, to enable IP filtering. - 3.
 Click to select how the camera should filter IP addresses-either by allowing or denying access: - Allow Access: Select this option to only allow access to the specific IP address entries you will make below.
-Be sure that you add the correct IP address entries or you might be locked out of your camera.

-Caution: If you choose to filter IP access using the Allow Access option, make sure that you configure the correct addresses to be allowed or you might be locked out of your
+Caution: If you choose to filter IP access using the Allow Access option, make sure that you configure the correct addresses to be allowed or you might be locked out of your camera.